KCSM (FM): History

 KCSM radio and KCSM-TV were originally established by the College of San Mateo as training facilities for radio and TV broadcasters.
 Many well-known media personalities were educated at the College of San Mateo, including tabloid TV reporter Steve Wilson, ESPN sportscaster, San Francisco Giants announcer Jon Miller and K101 air personality Jeff Serr.

 Between 1964 and 1980, the College of San Mateo offered a full range of courses in broadcasting and broadcast electronics, unusual for a community college; they were much more extensive than better known 4-year university programs.
 The television station and its companion radio station were staffed and operated by students.
 Some of the programs were obtained from independent producers, such as the show Radio à la Carte directed by Emmanuel Serriere.
 This was discontinued in the 1980s, and today KCSM is operated by professional broadcasters.

-KCSM began a "jazz kick" in 1986 playing straight ahead jazz during the week and weekends.
-KCSM also had specialty music programming such as bluegrass ("Bay Area Bluegrass Sunday"), classical, world and others.
+In 1985 KCSM station manager Anne Wietzel placed three jazz programs on air.
+These were tentpoled by NPR programs Morning Edition and All Things Considered.
+In 1986, Wietzel and program director Clifford Brown, Jr. began the slow transition of KCSM to a full time jazz station with professional staff.
+The feeling was that KCSM could better fulfill its mission of educating students and serving underserved communities this way.
+At this time KCSM also had specialty music programming such as bluegrass ("Bay Area Bluegrass Sunday"), classical, world and others, along with NPR programs.

-In 1987, two local shows began, titled "Studio 170" and "New Frontiers".
+In 1987, in addition to jazz programs, two local shows began, titled "Studio 170" and "New Frontiers".
 "Studio 170" was hosted and produced by Jay Peterson (JP) and "New Frontiers" was produced and hosted by Phil Adcock.
 Peterson and Adcock featured "New Age" and electronic music, styles which received minimal broadcasting on Bay Area radio at the time.
 Despite these two programs being broadcast early Saturday mornings, when most people were asleep, they had a huge local Bay Area following, providing radio exposure to many Windham Hill artists, as well as artists on smaller labels.

-By the late-1980s and early-'90s, most of the music and talk programming gave way to jazz.
-With the exception of a few NPR programs such as All Things Considered and Morning Edition, the majority of programming was jazz and most of the air staff left in favor of jazz DJs.
+By late 1987 most of the specialty music and talk programming gave way to jazz.
+A professional, experienced air staff was hired including Alisa Clancy, John Rodgers, Dick Conte and others.
+KCSM was on its way to becoming one of the nation's top jazz stations.

-In 1994, legendary station KJAZ was sold and the jazz format was discontinued.
-KCSM took over many of KJAZ's jazz CDs and vinyl recordings and added them to the library.
+In 1994, KJAZ was sold and discontinued its jazz format.
+KCSM took over many of KJAZ's jazz CDs and vinyl recordings and added them to its library.

-Sister station KCSM-TV was sold to the owners of KRCB in July 2018 and renamed KPJK; despite the sale, KCSM radio continues to be simulcast on KPJK subchannel 60.6 as "KCSM Jazz TV", even though the radio station was retained by the San Mateo County Community College District.
+Sister station KCSM-TV was sold to the owners of KRCB in July 2018 and renamed KPJK; despite the sale, KCSM radio continued to be simulcast on KPJK subchannel 60.6 as "KCSM Jazz TV", even though the radio station was retained by the San Mateo County Community College District.

 HD Radio

 KCSM also broadcasts its main signal in HD Radio.

+The channels are: KCSM HD1 and KCSM HD2.